revel/revel/manual/i18n-messages.md

 }
 </pre>

-From a template, the current locale can be retrieved from the `currentLocale` property in the current `renderArgs` instance.
+From a template, the current locale can be retrieved from the `currentLocale` property from the current `renderArgs`.
 For example:

 <pre class="prettyprint lang-html">
     &#x3c;p&#x3e;Current preferred locale: &#x7b;&#x7b;.currentLocale&#x7d;&#x7d;&#x3c;/p&#x3e;